drnserhio/nix_8/README.md

 # Run project.

-To start my project you must run runProject.sh. in root,
+To start my project you must run runProject.sh. in root, module.
-#### Module